chhopsky/foldysheet/README.md

 Locked and eliminated are self explanatory.
 Maybe will tell you the number of scenarios in which a team *can* make it.
 Since every region has its own tiebreaker rules, this does *not* tell you how ties are solved.
 A scenario in which a team is tied will count both as a possibility and tell you who's tied.
 You can then apply your region's head to head rules to fix it.

 Playoff lock is manually set to 6th place, because I wrote this primarily for LCS.
-I'll add a configuration item for this soon to make it easier to use for other leagues.
-Technically it can work on any esport that deals with BO1s and is on pandascore, but probably supports BO3s so long as the series output is the same.
-I haven't tested it, but modifications for anything else should be minimal.
+Technically it can work on any esport that deals with BO1s and is on pandascore, it also works for BO3s, but playoff elimination rules may be different based on win-scores (2-0 vs 2-1) so YMMV.

 Any questions, hit me up @chhopsky on twitter.